Student ReferralStudent Login

 General Educational Requirements

-If you’re wondering how to become an addictions counselor or mental health care worker, the first step you should take is acquiring a proper education.
+If you’re wondering how to start a new career in addictions counselling or mental health care, the first step is acquiring a proper education.

-In general, professional entry-level positions, such as addictions support worker or child and youth care worker, require a post-secondary career college diploma in this or a related field.
+In general, professional entry-level positions, such as addictions worker or youth support worker, require a post-secondary career college diploma.

 Salary Ranges